3shadow7/TOT/README.md

 # TOT
-it is a great tool that can <b>brute forse</b> password , for <b>instagram</b> and <b>facebook</b> , writed
+it is a great tool that can <b>brute force</b> password , for <b>instagram</b> and <b>facebook</b> , writed
-with python languege .
+with python language .

 # how install it !!